Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) demonstrate excellent reasoning abilities \cite{chang2024survey} and achieve outstanding performance in fields that require high-level reasoning, such as coding and mathematics \cite{guo2023evaluating}.
-Recent research also highlights their ability to interpret financial time series and improve cross-sequence reasoning \cite{wei2022chain, yu2023temporal, zhang2023multimodal, zhao2023survey, yang2024harnessing}.
-Furthermore, the development of LLM-based trading strategies such as Sociodojo \cite{cheng2024sociodojo} and CryptoTrade \cite{li2024reflective} underscore the LLM's abilities to make high-return trading decisions based on market statistics and related news.
+Large Language Models (LLMs) demonstrate excellent reasoning abilities \citep{chang2024survey} and achieve outstanding performance in fields that require high-level reasoning, such as coding and mathematics \citep{guo2023evaluating}.
+Recent research also highlights their ability to interpret financial time series and improve cross-sequence reasoning \citep{wei2022chain, yu2023temporal, zhang2023multimodal, zhao2023survey, yang2024harnessing}.
+Furthermore, the development of LLM-based trading strategies such as Sociodojo \citep{cheng2024sociodojo} and CryptoTrade \citep{li2024reflective} highlights the exceptional reasoning capabilities of LLMs in making high-return trading decisions driven by market news.

+However, we observe that stronger LLMs sometimes underperform in trading scenarios, as noted in several studies \citep{li2024reflective, yu2024finmem}.
+Their LLM multi-agent frameworks based on stronger models (e.g., GPT-4-turbo) fail to align with the performance of weaker models (e.g., GPT-4, GPT-3.5-turbo).
+A similar phenomenon has been observed in studies on scientific discovery and medical domains \citep{chen2023huatuogpt, weng2024cycleresearcher}.
+Despite being a relatively common occurrence, no related research has explored this counterintuitive phenomenon in depth so far.

-However, we observe that stronger LLMs have not performed as well as expected in certain trading scenarios \cite{li2024reflective}, with their trading strategies that fail to align with weaker LLMs.
-To validate this observation, we re-implement the experiments in CryptoTrade \cite{li2024reflective} to assess the trading performance of advanced LLMs, including GPT-3.5-turbo\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5-turbo}}, GPT-4\footnote{\url{https://platform.openai.com/docs/models/gpt-4}}, and GPT-4o\footnote{\url{https://platform.openai.com/docs/models/gpt-4o}} on Bitcoin (BTC), Ethereum (ETH), and Solana (SOL).
-These cryptocurrencies are selected due to their popularity and significant influence in the market.
-In addition, we select o1-mini\footnote{\url{https://openai.com/index/introducing-openai-o1-preview/}} as another backbone, as o1 models demonstrate excellent abilities in tasks that require deep reasoning \cite{o1mini2024}.
-The results for Ethereum are presented in \autoref{tab:eth-selected}, indicating that not only stronger LLMs (o1-mini, GPT-4o) generate lower overall profits (return), but they also exhibit a less favorable risk-adjusted performance (sharpe ratio) compared to the weaker LLMs (GPT-4, GPT-3.5-turbo) under both bullish and bearish market conditions.
-Similar trends are observed in the results for BTC and SOL, with all relevant data and experimental details provided in \autoref{reimplement}.
-This counter-intuitive results motivate the following research questions:
+To validate our observation, we conduct experiments using a single LLM instead of a multi-agent LLM system to eliminate potential biases from framework design.
+We evaluate LLMs including GPT-3.5-turbo, GPT-4, GPT-4o \citep{achiam2023gpt}, and o1-mini \citep{o1mini2024} on Bitcoin (BTC), Ethereum (ETH), and Solana (SOL) due to their popularity and significant market influence.
+The results for ETH, presented in \autoref{tab:eth-selected}, indicate that stronger LLMs (o1-mini, GPT-4o) do not always outperform weaker LLMs (GPT-4, GPT-3.5-turbo).
+Similar trends are observed in BTC and SOL results, detailed in \autoref{reimplement}.
+This unexpected finding motivates the following research questions: